Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Conclusions

 \section{Conclusions}

 We introduced and analyzed the uplink WSEE of a user-centric CF-mMIMO system, expanding beyond the conventional GEE-focused discussions in the literature.
-Unlike GEE-based analyses, which emphasize maximizing overall energy efficiency rather than the efficiency of individual UEs, WSEE enables an operational strategy tailored to the system's requirements, considering the characteristics and priorities of each UE.
-To effectively maximize WSEE, we proposed FP-based algorithms employing the Dinkelbach transform and quadratic transform.
-Given the complex multi-ratio nature of WSEE, the QT-based algorithm demonstrated notable performance benefits, despite its relatively slower convergence speed.
-Our framework offers a foundation for making system operation policy decisions that can achieve Pareto optimality, especially in systems with UEs of various capabilities and requirements.
-Future research could enhance the algorithm's convergence speed by modifying the closed-form of QT to function independently of the CVX solver, accommodating QoS constraints.
-This adjustment is expected to improve agile optimization performance, particularly in larger networks.
+Unlike GEE-based analyses, which emphasize maximizing overall energy efficiency rather than the efficiency of individual UEs, WSEE enables an operational strategy tailored to the system's requirements, explicitly accounting for the characteristics and priorities of each UE.
+To effectively maximize WSEE’s inherently multiple-ratio structure, we developed QT-based optimization algorithms.
+Our numerical results show that, in scenarios with strongly heterogeneous UE requirements and weights, the proposed design can achieve more than 20\% gains in energy efficiency compared to the GEE-focused reference solution, while still outperforming it even in equal service request settings with uniform weights.
+In addition, the QT-based algorithms provide these gains with substantially reduced runtime and faster convergence compared to existing GEE-focused approaches, making them attractive for practical implementations.

+Our framework thus offers a foundation for making system operation policy decisions that can achieve Pareto optimality, especially in systems with UEs of diverse capabilities and requirements.
+For future work, we plan to enhance realism by incorporating nonlinear PA distortion at the user side and to jointly optimize AP–UE association, thereby improving scalability to much larger network deployments.

 \appendices